Chennaiyin FC: John Gregory era (2017–2019)

 On 3 July 2017, the club announced the appointment of former Aston Villa Manager John Gregory as the head coach for the 2017–18 season.
 He took charge in September and the club traveled to Thailand for pre-season.
 Chennaiyin lost Gregory's first league game as head coach on 19 November against FC Goa.
 The team won its next three matches against Northeast United FC, FC Pune City and ATK.
 Mumbai City FC brought Chennaiyin FC's winning run to an end with a battling 1–0 win at home inside the Mumbai Football Arena.
 The blues then travelled to Sree Kanteerava Stadium, where they beat Bengaluru FC 2–1 in a tightly contested match.
 Chennaiyin FC were held to a 1–1 draw when they faced Kerala Blasters at home in their next game.
 In spite of the draw, The Blues went top of the table with 13 points after seven games.
 The team went on to win the finals against Bangalore on their home ground and became the champions for the second time.
 Chennaiyin FC finished as runner-ups in AIFF Super Cup 2019 where they lost to FC Goa 2–1.
 Following Indian Super League glory in 2017–18, Chennaiyin became the first Indian club, representing the ISL, to play in the AFC Cup, as they drew 0–0 with Colombo FC in Sri Lanka on 6 March 2019.
 A week later, they won the second leg 1–0 in Chennai to progress to the 2019 AFC Cup group stage.
 Chennayin FC is the first ISL club to reach in Group stage of AFC Cup 2019 i.e. in Group E. They played a tie of 0–0 to Minerva Punjab FC on 3 April 2019 and won 2–0 to Nepalese club Manang Marshyangdi Club on 17 April 2019 whereby Maílson Alves and Chris Herd were also accompanied by win against Abahani Limited Dhaka by 1–0 and goal scorer was Anirudh Thapa on 30 April 2019.
 On 19 June 2019 Chennaiyin FC faced a draw of 1–1 against Minerva Punjab F.C. where Mohammed Rafi secured a goal in the last minute of game.
-On John Gregory's 65th birthday the club announced that the coach's contract was renewed which will expire soon after the 2019–20 Indian Super League season.
-After losing the AFC Cup the club then made some shocking decisions by releasing their captain, Mailson Alves and Raphael Augusto as a preparation for the 2019–20 Indian Super League season.
+On John Gregory's 65th birthday the club announced that the coach's contract was renewed which will expire soon after the 2019–20 Indian Super League.
+After losing the AFC Cup the club then made some shocking decisions by releasing their captain, Mailson Alves and Raphael Augusto as a preparation for the 2019–20 Indian Super League.
 They also released some of the Indian players in their team which includes C.K.
 Vineeth, Mohammed Rafi, Halicharan Narzary, Isaac Vanmalsawma.
 They then signed Nerijus Valskis, Lucian Goian, Dragoș Firțulescu, André Schembri, Masih Saighani and Rafael Crivellaro to strengthen their squad.
 On 30 November 2019 John Gregory resigned from his post as head coach even though owner Mrs. Vita Dani tried in vain to get him to stay.
 Under his guidance Chennai won their second Indian Super League trophy.